X11/go-gist-store/readme.md

-# Gist States
+# Gist store
-Use Github Gists as state manangement between jobs.
+Use Github Gists as a store persisting option.

 ## Why?
 I needed a simple way to persistent data between scheduled jobs.